Quantum Algorithm Implementations for Beginners

-In this formulation, there is one binary decision variable for each node in the graph, indicating which set it belongs to.
+It is clear that Eq.~\eqref{eq:max_cut_bool} conforms to the structure of Eq.~\eqref{eq:max_clause}: There is one binary variable $x_i \in \left\{ 0,1 \right\}$ for each node in the graph, indicating which set it belongs to.
 The objective function consists of one term for each edge in the graph.
 This term is 0 if the the nodes of that edge take the same value and 1 otherwise.
-Consequently, the optimal solution of \eqref{eq:max_cut} will be a maximal cut of the graph ${\mathit G}$.
-Interestingly, the form of Eq.~\eqref{eq:max_cut} also highlights that finding a maximal cut of ${\mathit G}$ is equivalent to finding a ground state of the antiferromagnet of ${\mathit G}$ in an Ising model interpretation.
-In either case, it is clear that Eq.~\eqref{eq:max_cut} conforms to the structure of Eq.~\eqref{eq:max_clause}.
-Note that the linear transform $z = (\sigma + 1)/2$ can be used to convert the variables from the $\sigma \in \{-1, 1\}$ space to the $z \in \{0, 1\}$ space.
+Consequently, the optimal solution of \eqref{eq:max_cut_bool} will be a maximal cut of the graph ${\mathit G}$.
+In foresight, we also reformulate Eq.~\eqref{eq:max_cut_bool} in terms of spin variables $z_i \in \left\{ -1, +1 \right\}$ as a sum $\sum_\alpha C_\alpha(z)$, using the linear transformation $x_i = (z_i+1)/2$: